bkammerling/ubuild-jekyll/wunder_collections/_posts/2021-02-17-can-new-mobility-become-profitable.md

 cta_link: pages/home.md
 title: Can New Mobility Become Profitable?
 publish_date: 2021-02-17 00:00:00 +0000
-featured_image: "/uploads/2021/02/16/morgan-housel-pcdggex9-ja-unsplash.jpg"
+featured_image: "/uploads/2021/02/17/blog-social-share-profitability.jpg"
 excerpt: Many new mobility companies struggle with slow growth and high initial investments.
   The idea of profitability almost seems too good to be true.
 But is it?
-share_image: ''
+share_image: "/uploads/2021/02/17/blog-social-share-profitability.jpg"
 sticky: false
-hidden: true
+hidden: false

 ---
 ###### _Many new mobility companies struggle with slow growth and high initial investments.
 The idea of profitability almost seems too good to be true.
 But is it?_